Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/StacktraceUtility.md

 ![Device Screen Capture](images/stacktraceUtility.png)

-**Note: If you provide invalid symbol path, the function names will still be resolved, but they will not be correct.
-Android tools don't validate if specific address belongs to specific symbol file.**
+**Note: If you provide an invalid symbol path, the function names will still be resolved, but they will not be correct.
+Android tools don't validate if a specific address belongs to a specific symbol file.**